 Through the City of San Jose’s SJ Access initiative, SJPL has been working hard to bridge the digital divide by making laptops and Wi-Fi hotspots available for checkout.
 With thousands of people moving towards remote work, virtual learning, tele-health, and employment help online, we understand reliable high-speed internet connectivity is even more important than ever.

-The Library is following the current County health and safety guidelines under the purple tier.
+The Library is following the current County health and safety guidelines.

 To ensure everyone’s safety, we will have a partition at our sign-up table for visitors checking out a hotspot device or signing up for a library card.
 Visitors and staff are also required to wear a mask and must practice social distancing at all times.